Non-normality and dissipation in Markovian quantum dynamics: Implications for quantum simulation: Classes of quantum dynamical systems

 More broadly, this regime highlights the limitations of spectral intuition in open quantum systems.
 Even when all eigenvalues indicate decay, the transient dynamics can be highly nontrivial, underscoring the central role of nonnormality in determining physically relevant behavior.

 Generally speaking, achieving $\kappa(\mathcal L) \gg 1$ requires a separation of scales in which the noncommutativity between $\mathcal L_{\rm d}$ and $\mathcal L_{\rm nd}$ grows parametrically faster than the dissipative strength itself.
 This is not typical in simple few-body Lindbladians with independent or weakly coupled dissipation channels, where one usually finds $\eta(\mathcal L) \lesssim \delta(\mathcal L)^2$ and hence $\kappa(\mathcal L) = O(1)$.
 Instead, strongly nonnormal behavior is expected to arise in more structured settings, such as systems with correlated dissipation, collective jump operators, or highly nonorthogonal operator bases.
-In this sense, while the strongly nonnormal regime is physically allowed, it is not generic in simple models, and its identification requires careful analysis of the interplay between dissipative structure and operator geometry.
+In this sense, while the strongly nonnormal regime is physically allowed, it is not generic in simple models, and its identification requires careful analysis of the interplay between dissipative structure and coherent dynamics.
+For example, strongly nonnormal behavior can arise in driven-dissipative systems when a coherent drive is sufficiently strong compared to the dissipative scale, effectively amplifying the noncommutativity between the Hermitian and anti-Hermitian components of the generator.
+A minimal realization of this mechanism is provided below.